University of Auckland

 Accommodation: Students live in university-managed residences.

 Dates: Fall, Spring, or year.
-Fall semester (Semester Two in New Zealand) runs from early July to early November.
-Spring semester (Semester One) runs from mid-February to late June.
+Auckland's semester two runs from early July to early November, and semester one runs from mid-February to late June.

 Estimated Semester Cost: